-Incline treadmill running can be an effective way to gain some of the benefits of hill running.
-Here’s 3 benefits of using treadmills to run hills:
+Incline treadmill running can be an effective way to gain the benefits of hill running.

 #1 Reduced Impact forces

-In this way, you gain the benefits of hill training (improved strength, muscular endurance, fatigue resistance, running efficiency, increased muscle fibre recruitment, improved aerobic and anaerobic metabolism), whilst reducing the impact forces associated with road running and particularly downhill running.
+In this way, you gain the benefits of hill training (improved strength endurance, fatigue resistance, efficiency, aerobic and anaerobic capacity), whilst removing the impact forces associated with downhill running.

 #3 Greater control over incline and speed

-Another benefit of incline treadmill running is you can set an exact speed and gradient, which remains consistent throughout the interval.
+Another advantage is you can set an exact speed and incline.
+And unlike with outdoor hills, this remains consistent throughout the interval.

-Whilst there are clearly benefits to treadmill incline running.
-There’s also some negatives.
+Whilst there are obvious benefits to treadmill incline running.
+There are also some negatives…

-Firstly, it’s important to remember there are benefits to downhill running, and if we completely remove downhill running, then we lose that training benefit.
-Here’s some of the negatives of treadmill incline running:
+First, it’s important to recognize there are benefits to downhill running.
+When we run on a treadmil without a decline running function we lose that training benefit.
+Here are some negatives of treadmill incline running:

 #1 Reduced eccentric loading of muscles and tendons

 When we run downhill, our muscles contract differently.
 One key difference is a greater level of eccentric muscle contractions.
-Simply put, this occurs when a muscle contracts whilst the muscle is lengthening.
-A prime example is the quadricep muscle during downhill running.
+Simply put, this occurs when a muscle fibre contracts whilst the muscle is lengthening.
+A prime example is the quadriceps muscle during downhill running.